NodeBB/NodeBB/README.md

     $ node app

-## Config
+## Server Configuration

-node-forum is pre-configured to run on port 4567, with default options defined in config.json.
+The server configuration file (located at `/config.js`) contains default options required for the running of node-forum.
 The following options are available:

 <table>
 	<tr>